Netcracker/DRNavigator/documentation/Architecture.md

 # Main concept

 The main idea of the new approach is to manage operation modes of different microservices.
-For this, a modular system is introduced that will allow different behavior to be applied for different microservices.
-This system is more flexible and will allow us to add or exclude support for certain cases.

-Currently the following modules have been added:

-* `stateful` module - intended for services that will be fully managed through the service's operators.

 Common scheme: